timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-query.md

 </Procedure>

-## Query the continuous aggregate
+## Query the $CAGG

-When you have your continuous aggregate set up, you can query it to get the OHLCV values.
+When you have your $CAGG set up, you can query it to get the OHLCV values.

 <Procedure>

-### Querying the continuous aggregate
+### Querying the $CAGG

-1. Connect to the Timescale database that contains the Twelve Data stocks dataset.
+1. Connect to the $COMPANY database that contains the Twelve Data stocks dataset.

-1. At the psql prompt, use this query to select all `AAPL` OHLCV data for the past 5 hours, by time bucket:
+1. At the psql prompt, use this query to select all `AAPL` OHLCV data for the past 5 hours, by $TIME_BUCKET:

     ```sql
     SELECT * FROM one_hour_candle